01 of 05

 Problem: Light Fixture or Wired Device Does Not Work

 Are you trying to figure out why a light bulb, appliance or light fixture is not working when you flip the switch?
-Usually it's a simple solution like a burnt out light bulb.
+Usually, it's a simple solution like a burnt out light bulb.
 That is especially common if you are using an unreliable CFL light bulb.
 Other reasons may be more complicated like a faulty device or short circuit.
-Try these repairs for a solution.Continue to 4 of 5 below.
+Learn how to fix powerless fixtures and appliances.Continue to 4 of 5 below.

 04 of 05